 In addition to keeping your bowels running smoothly (helping combat both constipation and diarrhea), psyllium husk has a number of potential health benefits thanks to its high fiber content and ability to resist digestion.
 The main perks include lowering cholesterol, balancing blood sugar, and acting as a source of fuel for good bacteria in the gut.

 In one study, participants who received 3.4 grams of psyllium husk at meal times (three times per day) over the course of eight weeks experienced a 14.8 percent drop in total cholesterol and a 20.2 percent drop in "bad" LDL cholesterol.
 Psyllium husk also helps slow down the digestion of food, which helps buffer potential blood sugar spikes and lower overall blood sugar levels, with one study finding that people with type 2 diabetes who consumed 5 grams of psyllium husk three times per day for six weeks experienced a 29 percent drop in blood sugar.

-Additionally, while much of psyllium is resistant to digestion, small amounts are fermented by intestinal bacteria (meaning, it's a prebiotic), which in turn results in the production of beneficial short-chain fatty acids, which help reduce inflammation, nourish intestinal cells and help heal leaky gut, and even boost nutrient absorption from the food you eat.
+Additionally, while much of psyllium is resistant to digestion, small amounts are fermented by intestinal bacteria (meaning, it's a prebiotic), which in turn results in the production of beneficial short-chain fatty acids, which help reduce inflammation, nourish intestinal cells and even boost nutrient absorption from the food you eat.